robots-make-art-too/EECS_1720/README.md

 commits made while instructing EECS 1720 - Building Interactive Systems (winter 2022) (course @York University, Canada)

-- live content will be cleaned, edited, and described in logfile and code comments each week
-- don't worry about the GitHub CLI (command line interface) files.. we will look at git and/or gh during Week 2
-- it's there if you're interested though

 ## what's new

 ### As of Jan 27